Hepatitis B is caused by the hepatitis B virus (HBV), and is transmitted from person to person through contact with bodily fluids, such as:

 While there are some treatments available for acute Hepatitis B – the best course of action is preventative care and completion of the Hepatitis B vaccination series.

-This series consists of 3 doses, and should be considered by:
+This series consists of three doses, and should be considered by:

 All unvaccinated people traveling to areas with intermediate or high prevalence of chronic hepatitis B